sampersand/knight/specs.md

 - `coerced`: The argument must be evaluated, and then converted to the type of the first argument.
 (This only appears in binary functions).
 - `unchanged`: The argument must be evaluated, and is passed unchanged.
 - `unevaluated`: The argument must not be evaluated at all.
-If multiple contexts are possible, they're separated with `|`s.

 ## 4.1 Nullary (Arity 0)